 Because the business process was so deeply ingrained at ADT, the quickest way to get the customer what they craved most was to form partnerships.

 First, a partnership with Samsung SmartThings - A DIY starter kit sold at Best Buy and other large retailers with ADT professional monitoring.
 Monitored was offered in 30-day increments changing the requirement for three-year contracts.

 The product hit the shelves before Christmas 2017.

 Then we created ADT Go

 To address the need for security and safety outside the home in partnership with Life360, we created ADT Go which allowed families to keep track of each other outside of the home.
 (Including Grandma) The product included an SOS button that could be pressed on any mobile device alerting first responders.

 We integrated with Google Home and Alexa to introduce voice command options for our customers.

 A handful of other partnerships were in the works when I left the company all providing more of what customers wanted providing time for ADT to create the next generation of products.

-In my time as the VP of UX at ADT I helped create the vision and executive alignment needed to get the company back on track reducing attrition and increase new customer sign ups.
-I reduced department overhead by $2M+, built a team of 15 and set process to deliver on our vision.
-I lead the experience with all of our partnership products and services and internally lead the redesign the customer care platform to create a "one agent" experience.
+In my time as the VP of UX at ADT I helped create the vision and executive alignment needed to get the company back on track reducing attrition and increase new customer sign-ups.
+I reduced department overhead by $2M+, built a team of 15 and set processes to deliver on our vision.
+I lead the experience with all of our partnership products and services and internally lead the redesign of the customer care platform to create a "one agent" experience.